atuyabirisi/yolo/client/explanation.md

 This strategy ensures build time tools and dev dependencies are not included in the final image

 #### Tools:
-  - Linux based Operating System
+  - Linux based OS
-  - Node.js runtime environment.
+  - Node.js
   - Nginx

 #### Stage 1: